If your job requires you to buy make up or other personal grooming expenses, you may be able to claim your money back at tax time.

-Normally the ATO does not allow tax deductions for the following personal grooming items:
+Normally, the ATO does not allow tax deductions for personal grooming items like these:

 - Hair spray

 - Hair conditioners